Nonye2K3/chia/FAQ.md

 # My computer/drive went into power save or rebooted while plotting?

 Unfortunately, resuming a plot is not yet supported but likely will be later in 2021.
 We suggest that you disable power saving mode - especially for external drives - and try to limit other possible causes of interruptions.
-Plotting a k=32 is going to take between 7 and 20 hours, depending on your hardware, so these interruptions can be painful.
+Plotting a k=32 is going to take between 6 and 20 hours, depending on your hardware, so these interruptions can be painful.
 They are also a part of why we don't recommend plotting plots larger than k=32 as each increment in k generally doubles the time to complete a single plot.

 # What are the plans for the project and what are its tokenomics?

 This is the Repository FAQ which focuses on how to use the software.
-For lots more on the reasons, technology, and plans for the project we suggest you read over the [Project FAQ](https://www.chia.net/faq/).
+For lots more on the motivations, technology, and plans for the project we suggest you read the [Project FAQ](https://www.chia.net/faq/).

 # What is a VDF/proof of time?

-A VDF, also known as a proof of time, is a sequential operation that takes a prescribed amount of time to compute (and which cannot be accelerated by parallelism) and which produces an accompanying proof by which the result may be quickly verified.
-This must be done in a group, for which Chia uses ideal class groups, which are explained in this [class group document](https://github.com/Chia-Network/oldvdf-competition/blob/master/classgroups.pdf).
+A VDF, also known as a proof of time, is a sequential operation that takes a prescribed amount of time to compute (and which cannot be accelerated by parallelism) and which produces an accompanying proof whose result may be quickly verified.
+This must be done in a group, for which Chia uses ideal class groups.
+You can learn about them in our [class group document](https://github.com/Chia-Network/oldvdf-competition/blob/master/classgroups.pdf).

 # How do I tell if I'm farming correctly?